 CATE SAMUELSON, PHD

-Cate’s work is fueled by her passion for education and equity, a practical and systemic understanding of the issues, and a focus on big picture impact.
+Dr. Cate Samuelson's work is fueled by her passion for equity and education, a practical and systemic understanding of issues, and a focus on big picture impact.
 She has an eye for detail and understands the importance of thorough evaluation and research to maximize and empower social change.

-Cate has conducted and managed equity-focused research and evaluation for over 10 years.
-Her research experience ranges from individual case studies to larger, national, multi-site studies, and she has evaluated a variety of equity-focused programs and projects.
-She has also collaborated with education and nonprofit organizations to help build their capacity to effectively and efficiently collect and use data for program development and improvement.
+Cate has conducted and managed equity-focused evaluation and research for over 10 years.
+She has evaluated a variety of equity-focused programs and projects, and her research experience ranges from individual case studies to larger, national, multi-site studies.
+She has collaborated with education and nonprofit organizations to help build their capacity to effectively and efficiently collect and use data for program development and improvement.
 She earned her Doctorate in Education Leadership & Policy Studies from University of Washington in 2013.
-Her dissertation, focused on how a community-based organization served as a cultural broker between recent immigrant families and schools in low-income areas, received an Outstanding Dissertation award from AERA's Family, School, Community Partnerships SIG.
+Her dissertation, which focused on how a community-based organization served as a cultural broker between recent immigrant families and schools in low-income areas, received an Outstanding Dissertation award from AERA's Family, School, Community Partnerships SIG.
 Prior to that, she served as a public school teacher for 8 years in the Bay Area.

-Her extensive experience as a researcher, evaluator and practitioner give her a broad spectrum of knowledge and first-hand understanding of many aspects and areas of education.
+Her extensive experience as an evaluator, researcher and practitioner give her a broad spectrum of knowledge and first-hand understanding of many aspects and areas of education.
 She has effectively managed and collaborated on national, mixed methods research projects, such as the Project to Assess Climate in Engineering (PACE) funded by the Alfred P. Sloan Foundation, and the Study of Leadership for Learning Improvement funded by the Wallace Foundation.

 Cate has presented findings on evaluating partnerships, researcher-practitioner collaborations, engineering persistence and many other topics at national conferences and meetings, including AEA, AERA and ASEE annual conferences.
 She has co-facilitated workshops focused on sharing best practices in the education field and has published work in peer-reviewed journals, such as Research in Higher Education and Journal of School Leadership.
 A recent article published in The Journal of Engineering Education, The Importance of Community Cultural Wealth for Students of Color: An Assets-Based Approach to Understanding Engineering Undergraduate Persistence, received an honorable mention from the editorial board of the American Society of Engineering Education.